100 Shocking Facts About Fast Food You Never Knew

-Roughly 50 million Americans eat at fast food restaurants in the United States each day, and you may count yourself among them, but do you know the crazy statistics, ingredients, and histories behind the most famous fast food chains?le
+Roughly 50 million Americans eat at fast-food restaurants in the United States each day, and you may count yourself among them, but do you know the crazy statistics, ingredients, and histories behind the most famous fast-food chains?

 McDonald's is the World's Largest Toy Distributor

 The world's largest toy distributor is none other than McDonald's, thanks to their Happy Meals.
 And since transitioning to including more books rather than toys, McDonald's has sold more books to kids as part of happy meals than are housed in the Library of Congress.